devdenzel/Investment-Agency-App/README.md

 # What Is This Project?
-* This project is an financia agency website.
+* This project is an financial agency website.

 # What Does This Project Do?
 * It showcases the company details, business offerings and more.